AckerlyXu/heima/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

 In the appendixes, you can find the instructions for uploading flight delay data, creating/uploading a Hive query string, and preparing the Azure SQL database for the Sqoop job.

-> [AZURE.NOTE]
+> [!NOTE]
 > The steps in this document are specific to Windows-based HDInsight clusters.
-For steps that work with a Linux-based cluster, see [Analyze flight delay data using Hive in HDInsight (Linux)](/documentation/articles/hdinsight-analyze-flight-delay-data-linux/)
+For steps that work with a Linux-based cluster, see [Analyze flight delay data using Hive in HDInsight (Linux)](./hdinsight-analyze-flight-delay-data-linux.md)

 ### <a id="prerequisite"></a> Prerequisites
 Before you begin this tutorial, you must have the following items:

 * **An Azure subscription**.
-See [Get Azure trial](/pricing/1rmb-trial/).
+See [Get Azure trial](https://www.azure.cn/pricing/1rmb-trial/).
 * **A workstation with Azure PowerShell**.

-    > [AZURE.IMPORTANT]
+    > [!IMPORTANT]
     > Azure PowerShell support for managing HDInsight resources using Azure Service Manager is **deprecated**, and will be removed by January 1, 2017.
 The steps in this document use the new HDInsight cmdlets that work with Azure Resource Manager.
     ><p>
     > Please follow the steps in [Install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs) to install the latest version of Azure PowerShell.
-If you have scripts that need to be modified to use the new cmdlets that work with Azure Resource Manager, see [Migrating to Azure Resource Manager-based development tools for HDInsight clusters](/documentation/articles/hdinsight-hadoop-development-using-azure-resource-manager/) for more information.
+If you have scripts that need to be modified to use the new cmdlets that work with Azure Resource Manager, see [Migrating to Azure Resource Manager-based development tools for HDInsight clusters](./hdinsight-hadoop-development-using-azure-resource-manager.md) for more information.

 **Files used in this tutorial**